Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Teleportation of fermions

 \ee At infinite temperature, late times, and $g \expval{V} = \pi$, we have correlator phases $\theta_{R,j} = 0$ for the identity and two-bosonic operator and $\theta_{R,j} = \pi/2$ for single-body fermionic operators, and find perfect teleportation fidelity: \be

 \ee where we define $F_j = 1$ if $S_{L/R,j}$ is fermionic, and $0$ if bosonic.

 We note that for state, as opposed to EPR, teleportation, the above CZ gate turns out not to be necessary.
-Since coherent superpositions of different fermion parity cannot be created by physical Hamiltonians, which are bilinear in fermionic operators, we should only consider teleporting states of definite fermion parity.
+Since coherent superpositions of different fermion parity cannot be created by physical Hamiltonians, which contain only even combinations of fermionic operators, we should only consider teleporting states of definite fermion parity.
 The CZ gate applies only an overall phase on these states, and so does not affect the success of teleportation.

 We can also briefly analyze the low temperature results of Ref.~\cite{gao2019traversable} through the lens of operator correlator phases.
 Here, state teleportation is found to succeed perfectly at low temperatures only when the initial operators are encoded in $p$-body Majoranas, with $p = q/2 + 1$, despite the operator correlators having maximal magnitude for any value of $p$.
 At the semiclassical gravity teleportation time, the correlators have phases: